deutschebank/fluxnova-docs-manual/content/get-started/apache-maven.md

 </repositories>
 ```

-### Browse Flowave Artifact Storage
+### Browse Fluxnova Artifact Storage
-In order to browse the Flowave artifacts, here are the links which you can use.
+In order to browse the Fluxnova artifacts, here are the links which you can use.

 https://artifacts.camunda.com/ui/native/camunda-bpm